ArtemLuzhin/C-TALE-Normalization/README.md

 # IMPORTANT
-Script generate new file with normalized matrix, but delete raw matrix.
-So for parsing new cool file you should use balance=False.
+The tool generates a new .cool file with normalized matrix written directly without weights.
+To load data from the new cool file you should use balance=False.
-We fix this in future.
+We might fix this in future.